alexninogh/alessandro.renzi/README.md

 # Personal site of Alessandro Renzi

-I am a researcher in cosmology at the [University of Padova](https://unipd.it/en) (UniPD) and National Institute of Nuclear Physics - [INFN](https://infn.it/en).
+I am a researcher in physics working on cosmology and data analysis at the [University of Padova](https://unipd.it/en) (UniPD) and National Institute of Nuclear Physics - [INFN](https://infn.it/en).
 My research lies at the intersection of Cosmology, High-Performance Computing, Data Analysis, and Signal Processing.

 I can program in Julia, Fortran, C, Python, C++ (listed in order of enjoyment when coding :stuck_out_tongue_winking_eye:).